 The Commission's investigators discovered the Credit Development International scam as part of an ongoing effort to monitor "spam" -- also known less colloquially as unsolicited commercial e-mail ("UCE") -- on the Internet.
-One theme sounded in the Commission's recent privacy hearings was that an ever-increasing volume of UCE strains the capacity of on-line service providers and threatens the development of the Internet as a conduit for commerce.
-For example, at the Commission's privacy hearings held in June 1997, America Online ("AOL") reported that it handled 15 million electronic messages per day.
-By September 1997, that number had quadrupled to 60 million messages per day.
-Significantly, AOL has estimated that UCE comprises as much as one-third of all e-mail traffic.
+One theme sounded in the Commission's recent privacy hearings was that an ever-increasing volume of UCE strains the capacity of online service providers and threatens the development of the Internet as a conduit for commerce.
+For example, America Online ("AOL") has reported that it currently handles 60 million electronic messages per day, up from 5 million messages per day only 18 months ago.
+Moreover, AOL estimates that UCE comprises as much as one-third of its email traffic.
+(17)

 Beyond the sheer volume and potential annoyance of UCE, many UCE messages may be misleading or deceptive.
-(18) Alleged scams like Fortuna and Credit Development International generate huge quantities of UCE, because e-mail is unparalleled as a means of cultivating a "downline" -- additional recruits to a pyramid -- for virtually no cost and little effort.
+Alleged scams like Fortuna and Credit Development International generate huge quantities of UCE, because e-mail is unparalleled as a means of cultivating a "downline" -- additional recruits to a pyramid -- for virtually no cost and little effort.
 The same attributes make UCE attractive to other types of scams as a means to solicit millions of consumers for little cost.
+The Commission has taken action against junk e-mailers engaged in fraudulent business opportunities and credit repair schemes as well, and additional investigations are underway.